A persuasive and growing evidence base

 Recent research specific to Circles South West

-We are grateful to the Big Lottery Fund for investing in independent evaluation commissioned by Circles South West.
-Further information about Research In Practice at www.rip.org.uk
+We are grateful to The National Lottery Community Fund for investing in independent evaluation commissioned by Circles South West.

 University of Cambridge, 2018